mdras52/programming-practice-problems/question-lists.md

 	### Determine if an int is even or odd without using the '%' or '/' operators
 	* Write a method that takes an integer as an input and returns whether the integer is an even or an odd; two methods with boolean returns are acceptable e.g.: isEven(int input) and isOdd(int input)

+4. ## PE4
+	### Implement a linked list data structure from http://maxnoy.com/interviews.html
+		* Implement Insert and Delete for singly-linked linked list sorted linked list circular linked list

+			int Insert(node** head, int data)
+			int Delete(node** head, int deleteMe)

+		* Split a linked list given a pivot value void Split(node* head, int pivot, node** lt, node** gt)
+		* Find if a linked list has a cycle in it.
+Now do it without marking nodes.
+		* Find the middle of a linked list.
+Now do it while only going through the list once. (same solution as finding cycles)